LobeTia/trailpack-mailgun/README.md

 Send transational emails via [Mailgun](https://www.mailgun.com/) and [Trails](http://trailsjs.io) This project is built on top of the [Mailgun-Js](https://github.com/bojand/mailgun-js) library

+## WARNING still work in progress, things can break

 ## Install

 ```sh